gravity-ui/uikit/src/components/PlaceholderContainer/README.md

 <!--/GITHUB_BLOCK-->

 The content of component contains from title and description blocks that can be set by the same properties names.
-To render custom content use `renderContent` property.
+To render custom content use `content` property.

 ```tsx
 <PlaceholderContainer